 1911 Elsie Janis stars as the enviable princess who is too thin.
 This musical aptly titled The Slim Princess has a book and lyrics by Henry Blossom, music by Leslie Stuart, and additional uncredited music by Victor Herbert.

 1922 Someone's getting away with Lawful Larceny at the Republic Theatre in New York.
 Margaret Lawrence stars in this Samuel Shipman play about a wife whose husband is seduced by another woman and pays for it by being robbed in a gambling saloon.
 This comedy runs beyond the season, to the bewilderment of the critics.

-1949 Birthday of iconoclastic playwright Christopher Durang, who wil write Sister Mary Ignatius Explains It All for You, Beyond Therapy, The Marriage of Bette and Boo, A History of the American Film, Sex and Longing, When Dinah Shore Ruled the Earth and many more.
+1949 Birthday of iconoclastic playwright Christopher Durang, who will write Sister Mary Ignatius Explains It All for You, Beyond Therapy, The Marriage of Bette and Boo, A History of the American Film, Sex and Longing, When Dinah Shore Ruled the Earth, and many more.

-1969 Untamed sexual desire in the suburbs is the subject of the musical comedy The Fig Leaves Are Falling, which managed only a 4-performance run despite music by Albert Hague, lyrics by "Hello Muddah" writer Allan Sherman, a leading performance by Dorothy Loudon, and a supporting cast that included David Cassidy and Jenny O'Hara.
+1969 Untamed sexual desire in the suburbs is the subject of the musical comedy The Fig Leaves Are Falling, which manages only a 4-performance run despite music by Albert Hague, lyrics by "Hello Muddah" writer Allan Sherman, a leading performance by Dorothy Loudon, and a supporting cast that includes David Cassidy and Jenny O'Hara.

 2011 Pete Postlethwaite, an English character actor who brought an unmistakeable voice and face to his many performances on stage and screen, dies at age 64 after a battle with cancer.
 A veteran of the Royal Shakespeare Company, his theatre credits included the title role in a 2008 production of King Lear at the Everyman Theatre in Liverpool, and a touring a 90-minute one-man play called Scaramouche Jones.